A Complete Onsite Paging Solution

 - Priority Override: This feature ensures that pagers set to inaudible become audible for high-priority messages.
 This is especially important for hospital paging devices.

 Spok offers POCSAG pagers.
-We carry intrinsically safe and ATEX-approved pagers for use in hazardous environments.
 Note: not all pagers are available in all geographies.

 The iLand® Two-Way paging system is a campus-based messaging system that combines the speed of an in-house network with the broad coverage of a wide area system—all without the need for substantial equipment installation.

 Leverage Spok's high-powered, state-of-the-art paging transmitters to ensure a highly efficient, reliable approach to enterprise paging, alarm management, and event notification.
 Mission-critical private networks can be established with excellent coverage and reliability at an attractive total cost of ownership.
 Paging, alarm management and event notification can be provided across multiple sites, entire enterprise environments, and smaller coverage areas if desired.

 Hospitals, restaurants, and small organizations use Spok® MAXPage to communicate subtly with guests or visitors.
 This stand‐alone desktop paging terminal has the capacity to store up to 1,000 pagers.
 Its large backlit keypad and LCD allows you to send free‐form numeric messages directly from the terminal as well as stored alphanumeric messages using the four on‐board function keys.